 If you’re visiting Kennedy Space Center Visitor Complex, then you don’t want to miss the all-new Step.
 Power.
 Launch. experience.
-In partnership with the Georgia Tech Research Institute, Step.
-Power.
-Launch. takes an innovative technology called piezoelectricity and creates an interactive game.
+This experience takes an innovative technology called piezoelectricity and creates an interactive game.

 What is Piezoelectricity?

 Piezoelectricity is when certain crystalline materials, like quartz, generate electricity in response to applied pressure, such as the natural movement of humans.
 A real life example of piezoelectricity is a grill lighter.
 When you turn on a grill, a small spring-loaded hammer hits a crystal and generates a spark that ignites the gas inside the grill.
 Other examples include flash photography or sidewalks lined with tiles that power street lamps using pedestrian footsteps.